MG Software.

 Frequently asked questions

 Yes, Ghost is significantly faster out-of-the-box than a standard WordPress installation.
-Ghost is built on Node.js with a minimal footprint, while WordPress runs on PHP and can be slowed down by plugins.
-An optimized WordPress site with caching can achieve comparable speeds, but requires more configuration effort.
+Ghost is built on Node.js with a minimal footprint and optimized caching, while WordPress runs on PHP and can be slowed down by the combination of themes, plugins, and database queries.
+A carefully optimized WordPress site with page caching, CDN, and optimized images can achieve comparable speeds, but this requires considerably more configuration effort and ongoing maintenance compared to Ghost's default performance which is excellent right after installation.

-Yes, Ghost offers an official WordPress migration tool.
-Posts, pages, authors, and images are automatically transferred.
-Custom functionality via plugins must be manually rebuilt or replaced by Ghost-native features.
-Plan extra time for adjusting your theme and testing memberships.
+Yes, Ghost offers an official WordPress migration tool that automatically transfers posts, pages, authors, and images to your Ghost installation.
+Custom functionality built via WordPress plugins must be manually rebuilt or replaced with Ghost-native features and external services.
+Membership plugins need to be migrated to Ghost's built-in membership system with Stripe integration.
+Plan extra time for adjusting your theme, testing memberships, and setting up SEO redirects to preserve your organic search rankings during the transition.

 Yes, excellently so.
-Ghost provides a well-documented Content API that lets you fetch content in your Next.js application.
-The combination of Ghost as a headless CMS and Next.js as frontend offers the best of both worlds: a user-friendly editor for content creators and a blazing-fast, custom frontend for visitors.
+Ghost provides a well-documented Content API (JSON-based) that lets you fetch content in your Next.js application via server-side rendering or static generation.
+The combination of Ghost as a headless CMS and Next.js as frontend offers the best of both worlds: a user-friendly, distraction-free editor for content creators and a blazing-fast, fully custom frontend for visitors.
+At MG Software, we use this combination regularly for client projects where publishing is the primary focus.

 MG Software